Jacques Drèze: Theory of the firm

-Finance and the diversification of risk

 Drèze gave a public lecture on "Human Capital and Risk Bearing" (48).
 The innovative idea here is the transposition of the reasoning underlying the theory of "implicit labour contracts" to the understanding of wage rigidities and unemployment benefits.
-When markets are incomplete, so that workers cannot insure the risks associated with their future terms of employment, competitive clearing of spot labour markets is not second-best efficient: wage rigidities cum unemployment benefits offer scope for improvement.
+When markets are incomplete, so that workers cannot insure the risks associated with their future terms of employment, competitive clearing of spot labour markets is not the second-best efficient: wage rigidities cum unemployment benefits offer scope for improvement.

 The lecture develops this theme informally.
 The conclusion, stated with specific reference to labour markets, has more general validity.
 It applies to any situation where the uninsurable uncertainty about future prices results in welfare costs.
 Even though price rigidities entail a loss of productive efficiency, this can be more than offset by a gain of efficiency in risk-sharing.
 What may be specific to the labour market is the realistic possibility of controlling (minimum) wages and organising unemployment compensation.
 The analysis implies that the claim that wage flexibility is efficient requires qualification.

 For "price-wage rigidities", the presence of rigidities receives an explanation in Section Seven of Drèze's lecture: Under incomplete markets, wage rigidities contribute to risk-sharing efficiency.
 The theme of the 1979 lecture (48) is taken up in several papers (91, 95, 101), exploring the definition and implementation of second-best wage rigidities.

 Since then, Jacques Drèze has examined ways of reconciling flexibility of labour costs to firms with risk-sharing efficiency of labour incomes, if needed through wage subsidies (119, 125, 131).

 Labor managed firms

 Disequilibrium

-Drèze has suggested that research needs both to search for "microeconomic foundations for macroeconomics" and to consider the "macroconomic consequences of microecononomics", and Drèze had contributed to the latter project of macroeconomic consequences of microeconomics.
+Drèze has suggested that research needs both to search for "microeconomic foundations for macroeconomics" and to consider the "macroeconomic consequences of microeconomics", and Drèze had contributed to the latter project of macroeconomic consequences of microeconomics.